grobo021/ml_notes/README.md

 1. When a human needs to understand the deep learning algorithm's patterns
 2. When a simple rule based system is possible
 3. When we cannot afford **ANY** errors
 4. When you are lacking data (can usually be solved though)

-# Structured Data vs Unstructured Data
+## Types of Data
 - Structured Data is spread into rows and columns, like in an excel sheet
 - Unstructured Data is raw data that has not been organised, for example images, social media posts, etc.